Eurasian Tawny Owl - Strix aluco

 lizards, molluscs, and crustaceans.

-in width, and are usually of a loose texture and gray when dry.
+in width, and are usually of a loose texture and grey when dry.

 Breeding: Tawny Owls remain within their nesting territory all